DeepikaNarayanaswamy/CapstoneProject/README.md

-# CapstoneProject
+# NewsNow
-Android nanodegree capstone project
-The app provides news information on  General, Sports, Technology and Wildlife categories.
+The app is developed as part of Android nanodegree capstone project.
+The news information on  General, Sports, Technology and Wildlife categories.
 The news information are fetched from [NewsAPI](https://newsapi.org)

 ### Features